Madhurya2303/Movie-Recommender-System/README.md

 ## 🤝 Contributors
 - **Madhurya** - [GitHub Profile](https://github.com/Madhurya2303)

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.

 ## 📜 Acknowledgements
 - **[The Movie Database (TMDb)](https://www.themoviedb.org/)**: For providing the movie dataset.